 Risk factors presented by the investment

-Madison Trust has streamlined the investment process for a Self-Directed IRA, so private investments with your IRA money are easier than ever.
+Madison Trust has streamlined the investment process for Self-Directed IRAs, so private investments with your IRA money are easier than ever.

-IRA ownership in a private placement is titled as follows: “Madison Trust Company Custodian FBO [your name] [Madison Trust account #]”.
+IRA ownership in a private placement is titled as follows: “Madison Trust Company Custodian FBO [First Name] [Last Name] [Madison Trust Account Number]”.

 The following documents, along with an Investment Authorization form, are required by Madison Trust Company for Self-Directed IRA private investments: